 Are you having relationship problems due to Facebook or Instagram?
 Or any other social media platform for that matter?

-Perhaps you've seen some posts or status updates that make you suspicious of what your partner's up to.
-Maybe you're fed up competing with Facebook's news feed, chat or gaming on Twitch, or the latest on Instagram, for your partner's attention.
-Or maybe you're the one who can't stop checking your updates.
-Whatever's happened, my guess is that you've landed here because you're feeling angry, hurt, rejected, confused, embarrassed or disappointed right now.
+Perhaps you’ve seen some posts or status updates that make you suspicious of what your partner’s up to.
+Maybe you’re fed up with competing for your partner’s attention against Facebook’s news feed, chat or gaming on Twitch, or the latest on Instagram.
+Or maybe you’re the one who can’t stop checking your updates.
+Whatever’s happened, my guess is that you’ve landed here because you’re feeling angry, hurt, rejected, confused, embarrassed or disappointed right now.

 Relationship problems caused by the use of Facebook, Twitch or Instagram often reflect relationship issues in ‘real’ life.
 Therefore, as you read this article, keep in mind that those Facebook problems you’re experiencing might be telling you more about the health of your relationship in general than you first realised.

 Facing and fixing these problems can give your relationship a whole new lease of life.
 It’ll lift that cloud that’s possibly been hanging over your head.

 Let’s focus on FB for now though and let’s take a look at what might be happening for you…

 Common relationship problems caused by various social media platforms

 Social media may, or may not, play a big part in your life.
 But whatever your situation, I guess you’re probably here because something recently happened on, for example, Facebook that really upset you.

 - Naively posted content that wasn’t designed to hurt you, but that you perceived to be hurtful;